Replenio Help Center

 Replenio includes a purchasing dashboard (spend and order trends, status breakdown, top suppliers), a supplier scorecard (lead time, on-time and damage rates), inventory valuation, and cost analysis — all on every plan.
 See Reports & Analytics.

 Yes, on the Pro plan.
-Connect QuickBooks Online or Xero and the orders you receive are pushed across as supplier bills — matched to the right supplier, cost, and currency.
+Connect Xero and the orders you receive are pushed across as supplier bills — matched to the right supplier, cost, and currency.
 Bills arrive as a draft for review by default, or post automatically if you prefer.
 See Accounting Sync.

 Still have a question?
 We'd love to help — drop us a line at support@veltriolabs.com and a real person will get back to you, usually within one business day.